GF Of Ex-Con Fugitive Sought For Shooting Friend In Elmwood Park Seeks Public's Help

 Greco, who just turned 63 on Christmas Day, survived the shooting.

-Meanwhile, a manhunt intensified for the armed-and-dangerous Allandale, who fled the home in a white pickup truck that police later found hours later in Paterson.
+Meanwhile, a manhunt intensified for the armed-and-dangerous Allandale, who fled the home in a white pickup truck that police later found abandoned hours later along Route 20 in Paterson.

 Authorities have yet to suggest a possible motive for the shooting.
 However, neighbors reportedly said Dolack apparently wasn’t aware of Allandale’s past when he moved in with her 18 months ago.